nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 <img src="images/DeveloperGuideImage/LogicClassDiagram.png" width="550"/>

 How the `Logic` component works:
-1. When `Logic` is called upon to execute a command, it uses the `TuitoneParser` class to parse the user command.
+1. When `Logic` is called upon to execute a command, it uses the `TuitioneParser` class to parse the user command.
 1. This results in a `Command` object (more precisely, an object of one of its subclasses e.g., `AddCommand`) which is executed by the `LogicManager`.
 1. The command can communicate with the `Model` when it is executed (e.g. to add a student).
 1. The result of the command execution is encapsulated as a `CommandResult` object which is returned back from `Logic`.